BLUE HORIZON 1261

 When the trio filed into the lift, Merlin muttered, "I guess we've been looking in the wrong places."

 Taro looked over at the wolf with a calculating expression until the lift door opened a moment later.
-She followed the two males out into the corridor, automatically turning with them toward the Infirmary out of habit.
+She followed the two males out into the corridor, automatically turning with them toward the sickbay out of habit.
 "It sounds like you've had quite an ordeal," she said, "but why are you telling me all this?"